deathdayss/flip-front-end-web/README.md

 ## Set up Environment

 1. **Install Node**: go to [https://nodejs.org](https://nodejs.org/) and click on the Download button.
-You should to install the LTS version.
+You should install the LTS version.
 On Windows: you need to configure your PATH environmental variable.

 2. **Verify the Node Installation**: type `node -v` or `npm -v` in your terminal to verify.

 3. **Install VS Code and its extentions**: Install VS Code on https://code.visualstudio.com/.
-Install plugins including CSS Formatter, SCSS Formatter, vscode-author-generator, and TODO Highlight.
+Install extentions including CSS Formatter, SCSS Formatter, vscode-author-generator, and TODO Highlight.

 4. **Set up vscode-author-generator extentions**: Go to folder extensions/edwardhjp.vscode-author-generator-version/templates.
 Change all template files into